4myle/reshaper/README.md

 Simple template-based parsing and transforming of value-based text files.
 User interface made with [egui](https://github.com/emilk/egui).

-> **DISCLAIMER**: this is a hobby project and as such should not be used in production, neither will it be maintained regurlarly.
+> **DISCLAIMER**: this application is a hobby project and should not be used for production use cases.
+It is provided as-is and is not likely to be maintained regurlarly.

 Example of input markup:
 ```